 Effects of giving too many flax seeds to chickens

 Giving a large number of seeds to the chickens may stop them from absorbing the nutrients.
-The sticky material found in the seeds increases the vitamins needed by the chickens.
+The sticky material in the seeds increases the vitamins the chickens need.
 Without proper nutrients, chickens may lose weight and lay tiny eggs with thin shells.

 Five recommended seeds for chickens

 Aside from flax seeds, there are also other seeds that you can feed on the chickens as treats.
 You must follow the 90/10 rule on their diet.
 Ninety percent of the chicken’s diet must comprise the complete feed.
 Only ten percent should be allocated for treats.